Nicholas Higham

-Nicholas John Higham FRS (born 25 December 1961 in Salford) is a British numerical analyst.
-He is Royal Society Research Professor and Richardson Professor of Applied Mathematics in the Department of Mathematics at the University of Manchester.
+Nicholas John Higham FRS (25 December 1961 – 20 January 2024) was a British numerical analyst.
+He was Royal Society Research Professor and Richardson Professor of Applied Mathematics in the Department of Mathematics at the University of Manchester.

-Education and career
+Early life and career

-Higham was educated at Eccles Grammar School, Eccles College, and the University of Manchester, from which he gained his B.Sc. in mathematics (1982), M.Sc. in Numerical Analysis and Computing (1983), and PhD in Numerical Analysis (1985).
+Nicholas John Higham was born in Salford on 25 December 1961.
+He was educated at Eccles Grammar School, Eccles College, and the University of Manchester, from which he gained his B.Sc. in mathematics (1982), M.Sc. in Numerical Analysis and Computing (1983), and PhD in Numerical Analysis (1985).
 His PhD thesis was supervised by George Hall.
-He was appointed lecturer in mathematics at the University of Manchester in 1985, where he has been Richardson Professor Professor of Applied Mathematics since 1998.
+He was appointed lecturer in mathematics at the University of Manchester in 1985, where he has been Richardson Professor of Applied Mathematics since 1998.

 In 1988–1989 he was Visiting Assistant Professor of Computer Science at Cornell University, Ithaca, New York.

 Research

 Higham is best known for his work on the accuracy and stability of numerical algorithms.
 He has more than 140 refereed publications on topics such as rounding error analysis, linear systems, least squares problems, matrix functions and nonlinear matrix equations, matrix nearness problems, condition number estimation, and generalized eigenvalue problems.
 He has contributed software to LAPACK and the NAG library, and has contributed code included in the MATLAB distribution.